Approximating stochastic volatility by recombinant trees: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

-In this section, we present numerical results from our model for European and American Vanilla, Lookback, Geometric and Arithmetic Asian options under the Heston dynamics.
+In this section, we present numerical results from our model for European and American vanilla, lookback, geometric and arithmetic Asian options under the Heston dynamics.
 Our computations are obtained by a direct implementation of the methodology described in the previous sections.
 In particular, we explicitly refrained from using known numerical techniques that improve the performance of the trees.
 This is done to ensure the replicability of our reported results.
-We will also provide our codes upon request.